 There are definitely a number of customer complaints regarding Diet Fuel.
 In fact, one user said, “Not for me.
 Made me vomit and break out.
 I threw them away.”

-Another complained, “It did not work for me because it made me feel like I was under the influence of speed.
-It was way too intense and made me sick to my stomach a lot of the time.”
+Another complained, “It did not work for me.
+Too intense and made me sick to my stomach a lot of the time.”

 Our research has shown that if a specific facet of a weight-loss pill is especially burdensome (side effects, too many customer complaints, fad ingredients) the probability of success for the long-term is pretty low.
 So, if Diet Fuel does lead to a lot of consumer issues, this could be problematic.

 The Science – “Any Validity?”

 We couldn’t find any documented science listed on the official website supporting Diet Fuel as an effective weight-loss product.
 Green tea and caffeine have been the subject of such research with some positive results, but you can buy these online for less than $5 a bottle.
 There are also studies on ingredients like citrus aurantium showing some negative side effects like increased heart rate and elevated blood pressure, especially when taken with a stimulant.
 We at DietSpotlight have to see published proof supporting the product.
 Unfortunately there is nothing backing claims made about Diet Fuel.